PatrickBrayPersonal/pragmatic-programming-for-ds/Expert Series Presentation.md

 ---
 ### DRY Example
+%%See Notebook%%

 ---
 ### Separation of Concerns?

 ---
-### Configuration
+### Metaprogramming

-%%Metaprogramming%%
-%%Dependency inversion principle%%
-%%Details should depend on abstractions, abstractions should not depend on details%%
+>Details should depend on abstractions, abstractions should not depend on details
-%%Show an example of using a config file%%
+>- Dependency Inversion Principle

+%%See notebook%%

 ---
 ### Decoupling